 Should I Self Publish?

 Self-publishing is something that attracts many authors.
-Here’s a crazy fact about writing: Over 780,000 self-published books are released annually, with a total of five million authors listed — including myself, having published a I’ve self-published a fantasy eBook.
+Here’s a crazy fact about writing: Over 780,000 self-published books are released annually, with a total of five million authors listed — including myself, having published a I’ve self-published an eBook featuring my selection of fantasy short stories.
 Obviously, the ease of self-publishing is inviting for anyone that is looking at how to be an author.
 However, is it actually a viable option?

 Are all these people wasting their time?